Mowah-Chibuike/alx-low_level_programming/0x1A-hash_tables/README.md

 	- 1-djb2.c: contains a hash function implementing the djb2 algorithm.
 	- 2-key_index.c: contains a function that gives you the index of a key.
 	- 3-hash_table_set.c: contains a function that adds an element to the hash table.
+	- 4-hash_table_get.c: contains a function that retrieves a value associated with a key in a hash table.